Trump selects longtime adviser Keith Kellogg as special envoy for Ukraine and Russia

 Kellogg, who is one of the architects of a staunchly conservative policy book that lays out an “America First” national security agenda for the incoming administration, will come into the role as Russia’s invasion of Ukraine enters its third year in February.

-Trump made the announcement on his Truth Social account, and said “He was with me right from the beginning!
+Trump, making the announcement on his Truth Social account, said, “He was with me right from the beginning!
 Together, we will secure PEACE THROUGH STRENGTH, and Make America, and the World, SAFE AGAIN!”

 As special envoy for Ukraine and Russia, Kellogg will have to navigate an increasingly untenable war between the two nations.